EMsoft-org/EMsoft/ReadMe.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3489720.svg)](https://doi.org/10.5281/zenodo.3489720)

-### **This release of EMsoft requires an updated Software Developer Toolkit (SDK); please go to [this page](https://github.com/EMsoft-org/EMsoftSuperbuild) and follow the instructions to install a new SDK before you attempt to build the present release.**
+- ### **This release of EMsoft requires an updated Software Developer Toolkit (SDK); please go to [this page](https://github.com/EMsoft-org/EMsoftSuperbuild) and follow the instructions to install a new SDK before you attempt to build the present release.**

+- ### **For Dictionary Indexing (DI) users, we have changed our convention for EBSD pattern orientation to be the same as the vendor convention; i.e., EBSD patterns are displayed looking from the detector to the sample.
+The practical consequence is that for older DI runs the sign of the xpc (x-component of pattern center) will need to be reversed when used with the Release 5.0 indexing programs.**

 ## Financial Support
 EBSD/ECP/EKP development of this package, including dictionary indexing for EBSD/ECP, was started with support from an AFOSR/MURI grant, FA9550-12-1-0458; the original EBSD code from CTEMsoft 2.0 was developed with support from an ONR grant, N00014-12-1-0075.
 All recent development of EMsoft was performed with support from an ONR Vannevar Bush Faculty Fellowship, N00014-­16-­1-­2821.